Simplicial Flat Norm with Scale: Simplicial Deformation Theorem

 Finally, we apply the bounds on the retraction described in Lemma \ref{lem:retTbnd} and the paragraph following this Lemma to the masses of the pushforwards.
 Noticing that $\diam(\sigma) \leq \Updelta$ for all $\sigma \in K$, we get the following bounds, which finish the proof of our simplicial deformation theorem (Theorem \ref{thm:simpldeform}).

 \begin{remark} The influence of {\em Simplicial regularity} as measured by $\upkappa_1$ and $\upkappa_2$ is clearly revealed by the statement of our deformation theorem (Theorem \ref{thm:simpldeform}).
-Explicit constants are a simple yet useful part of the result; as observed above in Remark~\ref{rem:defthm1}, the statement of this theorem leads to an easy observation that the flat norm distance between $T$ and $P$ can be made a small as desired by subdividing the simplicial complex without increasing the bound on regularity. \end{remark}
+Explicit constants are a simple yet useful part of the result; as observed above in Remark~\ref{rem:defthm1}, the statement of this theorem leads to an easy observation that the flat norm distance between $T$ and $P$ can be made a small as desired by subdividing the simplicial complex in a manner that keeps the regularity constants bounded.
+This can be done, for example, by using the subdivision algorithm of Edelsbrunner and Grayson \cite{EdGr2000}. \end{remark}

 \begin{remark} We did not explicitly discuss the case of $0$-dimensional currents.
 In this case, the bounds on mass expansion are all equal to one. \end{remark}